SidKwok/template-rwb/README.md

 ### ESlint
 [standard](https://github.com/feross/standard) and [standard-react](https://github.com/feross/standard-react) are the default style guides for this boilerplate, feel free to edit your own config in `.eslintrc.js`.

+### react-devtools
+This boilerplate has enabled the devtools' config automatically.
+To make it work, you need to download the [extension](https://github.com/zalmoxisus/redux-devtools-extension) for your browser.

 ### Production
 The production files are built for server, so you are not supposed to visit `index.html` directly.
 To make it works, you should use a static server:
 ```bash